-If the gauge listed here is below 6.5 feet and dropping at 8:00 am Saturday morning, July 6th, the trip is a go.
-If it is higher and rising, this trip will also be washed out like most of the others this weekend.
+If the gauge listed here is below 400 CFS and dropping at 8:00 am Saturday morning, August 10th, the trip is a go.
+If it is higher and rising, this trip will also be washed out like many of the others this year.
 STOP DOING THOSE DARN RAIN DANCES, THEY ARE WORKING!

 I have paddled this section of the Etowah many times over the years with water levels from low to high.
 It is always a fun paddle.

-IF you sign up for this trip, please check the site late early Saturday for any updates or changes.
+IF you sign up for this trip, please check the site and your emails early Saturday for any updates or changes.
 Our eye is always on the weather and the river gauges!

+We will meet in the parking lot at The Outside World and consolidate the shuttle.
 From there it is not far to the put in.
-We will paddle the upper section of the Etowah from Hwy 52 down to Castelberry Bridge.
+We will float the upper section of the Etowah from Hwy 52 down to Castelberry Bridge.
 We will leave the parking lot as soon as everyone arrives but no later than 10:15 am so please be on time, early is better!

-For those of you who have never been on this part of the river, this paddle takes us over several class II's before Etowah Falls, a Class III-IV (this can be portaged of course).
+For those of you who have never been on this river, this paddle takes us over several small class II's before Etowah Falls, a Class III-IV (this can be portaged of course).
 After the Falls, there are several more fun II's.
 This is about 8 miles and we will be on the water around 4+ hours, depending on how much we play.